The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

 To understand the relationship between our work and previous work, it is helpful to compare and contrast with two previous finiteness theorems, both due to Faltings, involving abelian varieties.
 The first is the Shafarevich conjecture for abelian varieties \cite{Faltings}, i.e.\ the result that there are only finitely many isomorphism classes of abelian varieties of dimension $n$ over $K$ with good reduction outside $S$.
-The second is the result, in \cite{Faltings2}, that the $K$-rational points in any closed subvariety $Z$ of an abelian variety defined over $K$ lie in finitely many translates of abelian subvarieties contained in $Z$.
+The second is the result, in \cite{Faltings2}, that any closed subvariety of an abelian variety defined over $K$ that does not contain a positive-dimensional translate of an abelian subvariety contains only finitely many $K$-rational points.

 Both of these have been very useful for proving further arithmetic finiteness theorems.
 The result of \cite{Faltings} was applied, using the natural maps from the moduli space of curves, certain moduli spaces of K3 surfaces, and moduli spaces of complete intersections of Hodge level 1 to the moduli space of abelian varieties, to prove most of the Shafarevich-type statements discussed above.
-Similarly, finiteness results for points on curves over number fields of fixed degree are proven using \cite{Faltings2} and the maps from symmetric powers of a curve to the Jacobian abelian variety.
+Similarly, finiteness results for points on curves over number fields of fixed degree are proven using \cite{Faltings2} and the maps from symmetric powers of a curve to the Jacobian variety.

 There does not seem to be any logical relation between our work and these two finiteness theorems.
-There is no reason to believe that there exists a nonconstant map from the moduli space of smooth hypersurfaces $H \subseteq A$ to any moduli space of abelian varieties for general $d$ and $A$ (except when $\dim A = 2$).
+There is no reason to believe that there exists a nonconstant map from the moduli space of smooth hypersurfaces $H \subseteq A$ to any moduli space of abelian varieties (except when $\dim A = 2$).
 Thus, our result does not seem to follow from \cite{Faltings}.
-There does exist a map from the moduli space of hypersurfaces to an abelian variety - in fact $A$ - by sending each hypersurface to its Picard class, but this is surjective so \cite{Faltings2} is not helpful.
+There does exist a map from the moduli space of hypersurfaces to an abelian variety -- in fact $A^\vee$ -- by sending each hypersurface to its Picard class, but this is surjective so \cite{Faltings2} is not helpful.
 Instead, this map can be used to reduce the finiteness problem to the moduli space of smooth hypersurfaces in a given Picard class, which is an open subset of projective space.
 Because an open subset of projective space does not have a nonconstant map to any abelian variety, \cite{Faltings2} cannot be applied at this point.